 “The other thing to consider is function,” he said.
 “Removing tissue can distort how we breathe, open and close the mouth and eyelids, and communicate with people.”

-Certain reconstructive techniques can minimize the appearance of scars and maintain or restore nasal breathing or movement in your face after surgery to remove skin cancer and other head and neck cancers.
+Certain reconstructive techniques can minimize the appearance of scars and maintain or restore nasal breathing and movement in your face.

 “It’s important to hide incisions in areas where there are natural shadows or lines to camouflage scarring,” Schreiber said.